An Introduction to Mainstreaming Lynch Syndrome Testing

 Convenient remote learning

-Gain 4 CPD hours and build your practical confidence
+4 CPD hours building practical confidence

-Available as bespoke training to teams of 25 or more people.
 Please do contact us if you would like this course delivered exclusively to your team, with the content developed to drill into the specific needs of your service.
-Please email Sarah Kemm or call 01732 897788 for further details.
+Please email Sarah Kemm or call Sarah 01732 897788 for further details.

 Learning & development